Govindkm/friendsbook/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

+# Prerequisite
+The project uses [json-server] for running backend.

+Install json-server to run database on local environment.

+Run the following command to install json-server
+`npm install json-server`

+Followed by
+`json-server --watch db.json`

+Make sure port 3000 is open as json-server and the codes require port 3000 to run backend services.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.